pioz/manifestly/README.md

 # Manifestify

+Generates `manifest.json` file with all the necessary icons resized.

 Simple cli tool to generate icons for your webapp for every device with PWA support.
 Manifestify do boring things for you: